Malaysia–Singapore border: History

-On 31 August 1957, the Federation of Malaya (which consisted of only Peninsular Malaysia), which included Johor as a component state, became independent and the Johor–Singapore border again became an international boundary between the sovereign state of Malaya and the self-governing British territory of Singapore.
-On 16 September 1963, Singapore merged with and become a component state of Malaysia, rendering the border between two component states of Malaysia.
-The border again became an international border when Singapore was expelled from Malaysia on 9 August 1965, subsequently becoming independent, sovereign nation.
+Johore Territorial Waters (Agreement) Act of 1928.

-2020 Malaysia movement control order
+On 31 August 1957, the Federation of Malaya, which included Johor, became independent and the Johor–Singapore border became an international border between Malaya and Singapore.
+On 16 September 1963, Malay and Singapore merged into Malaysia, rendering the border between two component states of Malaysia.
+The border again became an international border when Singapore was expelled from Malaysia on 9 August 1965, becoming independent.

-On 16 March 2020, Malaysian Prime Minister Muhyiddin Yassin announced on television that Malaysia would implement a Movement Control Order in response to the COVID-19 pandemic, in what was described as Malaysia Partial Lockdown and Malaysia Lockdown in local and international media.
-This was in response to increasing COVID-19 cases in Malaysia.
+On 7 August 1995 the two countries signed the Agreement Between the Government of Malaysia and the Government of the Republic of Singapore to Delimit Precisely the Territorial Waters Boundary in Accordance with the Straits Settlement and Johore Territorial Waters Agreement 1927, precisely delineating the border along the thalweg of the Straits of Johor.
+This border is formed from 72 straight line segments.

-On 17 March 2020, the Causeway was facing immense jams due to the movement control order, therefore after this date, movement was restricted between Singapore and Malaysia as cases in Malaysia continued to be high.
-On 1 April 2022, the Malaysia-Singapore border had reopened.
+COVID-19 pandemic

-The flow of cargo, goods and food supplies had carried on as per normal.
+On 16 March 2020, both the Malaysian and Singaporean governments announced that both Malaysia and Singapore would implement border restrictions in response to the COVID-19 pandemic.
+This border closure would last for approximately two years, with exceptions given for cargo goods.

-On 1 April 2022, after more than two years of full closure, the Causeway and Second Link were finally reopened at both sides to all forms of private transportation.
-Travellers will have to be fully vaccinated while unvaccinated children under the age of 12 will have to accompanied by a fully-vaccinated guardian.
-Travellers can travel between the Malaysia-Singapore border for the purposes of family, business, and recreational trips.
+On 1 April 2022, Malaysian Prime Minister Ismail Sabri Yaakob and Singaporean Prime Minister Lee Hsien Loong both announced that two countries' borders had officially reopened as COVID-19 Omicron cases had declined in both countries.
+Two years after the full closure, the Causeway and Second Link were finally reopened at both sides to all forms of private transportation.
+Travellers will have to be fully vaccinated, while unvaccinated children under the age of 12 will have to accompanied by a fully-vaccinated guardian.
+Travellers can cross the Malaysia-Singapore border for the purposes of family, business, and recreational trips.
+The flow of cargo, goods, and food supplies has since carried on as per normal.

 Disputes

-The Malaysian and Singaporean governments have been involved in a range of disputes and disagreements which had tested the bilateral relations between the two countries.
+Malaysian and Singaporean governments have been involved in a range of disputes and disagreements which had tested the bilateral relations between the two countries.
 Most of these, including that over Keretapi Tanah Melayu, or Malayan Railway, land in Singapore, are not territorial or border disputes as they do not involve questions of sovereignty over territory or territorial waters.

 There have, however, been two disputes concerning sovereignty of territory along the Malaysia–Singapore border.
 The more well-known one is that over Pedra Branca, which the International Court of Justice decided in Singapore's favour on 23 May 2008.
 Another case arose from a "complaint" by Malaysia over reclamation carried out by Singapore at territorial waters adjacent to the border with Malaysia.
 The dispute was submitted to the International Tribunal for the Law of the Sea in Hamburg by Malaysia on 4 September 2003.